 0°C – 40°C

-Corbett Tiger Reserve, India’s first tiger reserve and first national park, spans 1,288 square kilometers along the Ramganga River.
-Located just 300 kilometers northeast of New Delhi in the foothills of the Himalayas, the national park was originally established on August 8, 1936, as Hailey National Park, named after Sir Malcolm Hailey, the then governor of the United Provinces.
-In 1952, the park’s name was changed to Ramganga National Park.
-Finally, in 1957, the park received its current name, Jim Corbett National Park, as a tribute to the late James Edward Corbett, the renowned hunter, naturalist, author, and photographer who played a crucial role in the park’s establishment and boundary demarcation.
+Corbett Tiger Reserve, India’s first national park and tiger reserve, covers 1,288 square kilometers along the Ramganga River.
+Just 300 kilometers northeast of New Delhi in the Himalayan foothills, the park was initially established on August 8, 1936, as Hailey National Park, named after Sir Malcolm Hailey, then governor of the United Provinces.
+In 1952, it was renamed Ramganga National Park, and in 1957, it became Jim Corbett National Park in honor of James Edward Corbett—the famed hunter, naturalist, author, and photographer who was instrumental in its founding and boundary mapping.

 Morning Safari: